Top 5 Grammar Keyboard Apps for Android That Fix English Instantly

 One thing I particularly love about Grammarly is how it learns your writing style over time.
 After a few weeks of use, it stopped flagging certain phrases that I intentionally use in my casual writing but remained vigilant about errors in my professional communications.

-However, its not perfect.
+However, it's not perfect.
 The free version catches basic mistakes, but you'll need to subscribe to unlock advanced grammar and style suggestions.
-The premium version costs around $11.99/month when billed annually, which might be steep for casual users.
+The premium version costs around $12.99/month when billed annually (they increased prices slightly in 2026), which might be steep for casual users.

 As someone who writes professionally, I find the investment worthwhile.
 Just last week, it saved me from sending an email where I'd used "affect" when I meant "effect" - a mistake my tired brain missed but Grammarly caught instantly.